Find Affordable College Courses

 Athens, GA

-University of Georgia ranked #6 on this year’s Best General English Literature Schools in Georgia list.
-Located in the medium-sized city of Athens, UGA is a public college with a very large student population.
+University of Georgia came in at #6 in this year’s edition of the Best General English Literature Schools in Georgia ranking.
+Located in the midsize city of Athens, UGA is a public school with a very large student population.

 After completing their degree, English graduates from UGA carry an average student debtload of $23,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $278.